9 Surprising Dulse Benefits

 Some of the most important health benefits of dulse include its ability to improve vision, protect the immune system, build bone health, improve the thyroid gland, increase growth and repair, optimize the gastrointestinal system, lower blood pressure, strengthen the brain and nervous system, and boost circulation.

 Dulse is used to flavor soups and salads, used as an herb for flavor (particularly certain varieties that taste vaguely of bacon when fried), and as a side to meat dishes.
 Palmaria palmata is the most widely used variety, but there are others that can be found in more exotic locales or in export shops.
-Dulse is very similar to seaweed in many ways, but tends to have more fiber and protein.
-It is also said by many to be more flavorful, and is a popular snack food.
-The wealth of nutrients makes this an incredibly good food to add to your diet, so let’s take a closer look at the many health benefits of dulse.
+Dulse is very similar to seaweed in many ways but tends to have more fiber and protein.
+It is also said by many to be more flavorful and is a popular snack food.

 Health Benefits of Dulse

-Build Strong Bones: There is a wealth of minerals found in dulse, including calcium, magnesium, and iron, all of which contribute to bone mineral density.
+There are a wealth of minerals found in dulse, including calcium, magnesium, and iron, all of which contribute to bone mineral density.
 If you’re concerned about developing osteoporosis, then ensuring that you have enough calcium in your diet is crucial for long-term health.
 Those minerals can also help protect joints and tissues, helping to keep you stronger into your old age.

-Lower Blood Pressure: Potassium is another of the essential minerals found in high supply within dulse.
-Potassium is well known as a vasodilator, meaning that it can help reduce the strain and damage to blood vessels and arteries caused by high blood pressure.
+Potassium is another of the essential minerals found in high supply within dulse.
+Potassium is well-known as a vasodilator, meaning that it can help reduce the strain and damage to blood vessels and arteries caused by high blood pressure.
 Helping to lower blood pressure also protects against atherosclerosis, coronary heart disease, strokes, and heart attacks.
 Potassium can also help increase blood flow to the brain and capillaries, making dulse a bit of a “brain” food as well!

-Although many people forget that iodine is a key part of dietary health, when you thyroid gland begins to act up, a lack of iodine is usually the explanation.
+Although many people forget that iodine is a key part of dietary health, when your thyroid gland begins to act up, a lack of iodine is usually the explanation.
 Dulse’s high iodine content can keep your thyroid gland behaving normally, helping to regulate many different hormonal interactions within the body.
-Thyroid disorders can be disastrous to quality of life, so proper iodine intake is more important than you think!
+Thyroid disorders can be disastrous to the quality of life, so proper iodine intake is more important than you think!